rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/configure/reference.md

 * `transaction.outdated.timeout = int`
   is the number of seconds that should pass before pending transaction is removed.
   Suggested value: `100` (10 blocks * 10 seconds per block).

+## transaction.gasPriceCalculatorType

+It defines the type of gas price calculator being used.

+Possible Values: `WEIGHTED_PERCENTILE`, `PLAIN_PERCENTILE` (default)

+Setting this value to `WEIGHTED_PERCENTILE` allows for the gas used by the tx to be taken into account.

 ## play.vm